-Resource Description POST Adds a file to the list of pending tasks to be processed and analyzed. /tasks/create/fi POST Adds an URL to the list of pending tasks to be processed and analyzed. /tasks/create/u POST Adds one or more files and/or files embedded in archives to the list of pending tasks. /tasks/create/s GET Returns the list of tasks stored in the internal Cuckoo database.
+Resource Description POST Adds a file to the list of pending tasks to be processed and analyzed. /tasks/create/fi le POST Adds an URL to the list of pending tasks to be processed and analyzed. /tasks/create/u POST Adds one or more files and/or files embedded in archives to the list of pending tasks. /tasks/create/submit GET Returns the list of tasks stored in the internal Cuckoo database.
 You can optionally specify a limit /tasks/list of entries to return.
-Returns the list of tasks stored in the internal Cuckoo database for a given sample.
-GET /tasks/sample Returns the list of tasks stored in the internal Cuckoo database for a given sample.
-GET Returns the details on the task assigned to the specified ID. /tasks/view Returns the details on the task assigned to the specified 1D.
-GET Reschedule a task assigned to the specified ID. /tasks/reschedi · · GET Removes the given task from the database and deletes the results. /tasks/delete GET Returns the report generated out of the analysis of the task associated with the specified ID.
+GET Returns the list of tasks stored in the internal Cuckoo database for a given sample. /tasks/sample GET Returns the details on the task assigned to the specified ID. /tasks/view GET Reschedule a task assigned to the specified ID. /tasks/resched GET Removes the given task from the database and deletes the results. /tasks/delete GET Returns the report generated out of the analysis of the task associated with the specified ID.
 You /tasks/report can optionally specify which report format to return, if none is specified the JSON report will be returned.
-GET Returns a condensed report in JSON format. /tasks/summar GET Retrieves one or all screenshots associated with a given analysis task ID. /tasks/screensh GET Re-run reporting for task associated with a given analysis task ID. /tasks/rereport Reboot a given analysis task ID. /tasks/reboot Reboot a given analysis task ID.
-GET /mem- Returns a list of memory dump files associated with a given analysis task ID. ory/list GET /mem- Retrieves one memory dump file associated with a given analysis task ID. ory/get GET Search the analyzed binaries by MD5 hash, SHA256 hash or internal ID (referenced by the tasks /files/view details).
-GET Returns the content of the binary with the specified SHA256 hash. /files/get GET Returns the content of the PCAP associated with the given task. /pcap/get GET /ma- chines/list Returns the list of analysis machines available to Cuckoo.
-Returns details on the analysis machine associated with the specified name.
-GET /ma- chines/view returns details on the analysis machine associated with the specified name.
-GET Returns the basic cuckoo status, including version and tasks overview. /cuckoo/status retains the subjections suitus, including retain and tasks overview.
-GET Returns VPN status. /vpn/status GET /exit Shuts down the API server.
-2
+GET Returns a condensed report in JSON format. /tasks/summar GET Retrieves one or all screenshots associated with a given analysis task ID. /tasks/screenshots GET Re-run reporting for task associated with a given analysis task ID. /tasks/rereport GET Reboot a given analysis task ID. /tasks/reboot GET /mem- Returns a list of memory dump files associated with a given analysis task ID. ory/list GET /mem- Retrieves one memory dump file associated with a given analysis task ID. ory/get Course the analysis drivening by MD5 back SUA256 hash on internal ID (informated by the tasks GET /flaghiou Search the analyzed binaries by MD5 hash, SHA256 hash or internal ID (referenced by the tasks details). /files/view GET Returns the content of the binary with the specified SHA256 hash. /files/get Returns the content of the binary with the specified SHA250 hash.
+GET Returns the content of the PCAP associated with the given task. /pcap/get Returns the content of the r CAr associated with the given task.
+GET /ma- Returns the list of analysis machines available to Cuckoo. chines/list incluins the list of analysis machines available to Cuckoo.
+GET /ma- Returns details on the analysis machine associated with the specified name. chines/view returns deans on the analysis machine associated with the specified name.
+GET Returns the basic cuckoo status, including version and tasks overview. /cuckoo/status • GET Returns VPN status. /vpn/status GET /exit Shuts down the API server.
+Shuts down the fill 1 server.